marcopeg/LearningBackbone/002_hello_world_view_app/readme.txt

 ---------------------------------------
-   Learning Backbon - 001 - HelloApp
+   Learning Backbon - 002 - HelloApp - View
 ---------------------------------------

-In this simple example I set up a page to load some javascript logic who depends on jQuery.
+In this example I use a Backbone's View to render the HelloWorld message.